adamluckydo/ontology/3_Buddhism/Buddhism.md

 - [A Dharma talk by Rob Burbea](https://hermesamara.org/resources/talk/2008-03-08-awakening) from 2008 on awakening and its place in our modern lives.

 After stream entry, assuming a practitioner continues practicing, the stages of awakening continue, freeing the being from more and more of the fetters that bind them to the cycle of existence and nonexistence.
-Eventually, what is reached is known as full enlightenment, "neither being nor nonbeing", also referred to as...
+Eventually, what is reached is known as "full enlightenment", "neither being nor nonbeing", also referred to as...

 ### The Unborn, The Deathless, Nirvana